-Debtors Turnover Ratio = Net Credit Sales / Average account Receivable
+Debtors Turnover Ratio = Net Credit Sales / Average Account Receivables

 Fixed Asset Turnover Ratio

-This is the ratio which measures how much sale is generated from churning the fixed assets of the company and how efficiently it is done.
-The fixed assets of a company are very crucial in revenue generation and thus the optimization of the fixed asset use increases the sales if done properly.
+This is the ratio that measures how much sale is generated from churning the company’s fixed assets and how efficiently it is done.
+The fixed assets of a company are very crucial in revenue generation.
+Thus the optimization of the fixed asset use increases the sales if done properly.
 The formula for